Analog to Digital - Vinyl, Tape, Cassettes

 Recordings with excessive noises can be digitally fixed with excellent results.
 Crackles, pops, hiss, hum- all can be diminished.
 Regular $75/hr studio rates apply.

-If you want a copy of old tape recordings just to hear them again, or revive abandoned musical projects from years back, I can copy most anything.
+If you want a copy of old tape recordings just to hear them again, or revive abandoned musical projects from years back, that's what I do.

 As a matter of well-documented fact, some tapes from the 1970's and afterward were manufactured with a material that absorbs moisture from the air and becomes tacky and sticky, making the tape impossible to play and will permanently damage the recording if you try.
 It will squeal and shed its oxide off as it is dragged over the heads and guides of the machine.